 - you’ll be paid the appropriate wage by the GTO

 - you’ll be assigned a field officer who will visit you regularly to make sure things are going well with your host employer.

-- View the list of South Australian Group Training Organisations.
+- Select a South Australian Group Training Organisation.